Gromov-Witten Gauge Theory I

-The Gromov-Witten invariants of $[\pt/\Cs]$ (like those of a variety $X$) result from pushing a product of evaluation classes forward along the forgetful morphism $F$.
-However, our setup differs from the standard one in two ways. \begin{enumerate} \item Our invariants are constructed in K-theory, rather than cohomology. \item Our invariants are always {\it twisted}, in the sense of \cite{MR2276766}. \end{enumerate}
+The Gromov-Witten invariants of $[\pt/\Cs]$, like those of a variety $X$, result from pushing a product of evaluation classes forward along the forgetful morphism $F$.\footnote{The stack $\Mtwid_{g,I}([\pt/\Cs])$ turns out to be unobstructed, so virtual structure theory is not required.} However, our setup differs from the standard one in two ways. \begin{enumerate} \item Our invariants are constructed in K-theory, rather than cohomology. \item Our invariants are always {\it twisted}, in the sense of \cite{MR2276766}. \end{enumerate}